bespoken/bespoken-docs/google-marketplace/faq.md

 Search for the newly created account service, see the details, and copy the "Unique ID".
 [<img src="./assets/google-marketplace-create-service-account-3.png">](./assets/google-marketplace-create-service-account-3.png)

-Reach the bespoken team at contact@bespoken.io, requesting the access credentials, you have to provide the "Unique ID", they will reply with some settings to set up your Google VM.
+Reach the bespoken team at contact@bespoken.io, requesting the access credentials, have to provide the "Unique ID", they will reply with some settings to set up your Google VM.

 ### How to set up an https URL that works with the Bespoken VM

 - Redirect traffic from your load balancer to the VM.
-- Set up your own https certificate within the VM.
+- Set up your [https certificate](#how-to-set-up-your-own-https-certificate-within-the-vm) within the VM.

 #### How to set up your own https certificate within the VM
 NOTE: Before using this approach, ensure that you have access to the domain’s DNS configuration through your DNS provider.